 “The game turned out exactly how I expected it from their point of view.
 Our performance in the first-half wasn’t good from a technical point of view, but from a courage and resilience point of view, we defended particularly well.”

 “Getting in at half-time 0-0 was good for us.
 At the start of the second-half we grew into the game and played the type of football we can play.
 I wouldn’t try to convince anyone that it was a great game of football, but I thought it was still an exciting game for the supporters and we gave them something to be proud of.”

-Looking back at previous clashes between the teams it is remarkable that the games often result in draws, with 14 of the 30 games played finishing level.
-In Bristol, Dale has proved to be a real bogey team for the Gas with Rovers recording just 3 wins from 15 games whereas the Lancashire team has 4 victories to its name.
+Looking back at previous clashes between the teams it is remarkable that the games often result in draws, with 17 of the 35 games played finishing level.
+In fact the first four games between the clubs were all draws!

 The very first game between the two teams took place on 27th September 1969 at Eastville.
 Both teams had got off to a bright start to the season and newly promoted Rochdale were happy to play an expansive brand of attacking football to thrill the 8,653 crowd.

 Harold Jarman opened the scoring with a penalty after Robin Stubbs was brought down.
 Great work by Butler created a deserved equaliser for Dale and in the second half they took the lead with a headed goal.